nspcc-dev/neo-bench/README.md

 ```
 ## Usage example (local benchmark + external cluster)

-NeoBench can be run in a stand-alone mode (loader only) to benchmark some external network.
+NeoBench can be run in a stand-alone mode (loader only) to benchmark some
-NeoBench expects external network to be launched with the known set of validators and committee (with wallets from `./docker/ir/`)
+external network.
+NeoBench expects external network to be launched with the
+known set of validators and committee (with wallets from `./docker/ir/`) and do
-and not contain any transactions in the network (to successfully perform initial NEO/GAS transfers).
-In this setup the
+not contain any transactions in the network (to successfully perform initial
-loader will be launched as a system process, without Docker container.
-You have to provide RPS address(-es) of some
+NEO/GAS transfers).
+In this setup the loader will be launched as a system
+process, without Docker container.
+You have to provide endpoint(-s) of RPC
-node from the external network to the loader instance on start.
-The loader will use the provided RPC to send
+node(-s) from the external network to the loader instance on start.
+The loader
-transactions to the network.
+will use the provided RPC endpoints to send transactions to the network.

 1. Build the benchmark binary file with the following command:
 ```